Observability Needs an Architecture Reset

 Every other corner of data infrastructure moved on a generation ago.
 Observability is the last holdout.

-Analytics / OLAP Evolved To
+Analytics / OLAP

-Columnar storage
+Columnar

-Object storage (S3) as the data layer
+Object storage (S3)

-Separated storage and compute
+Separated compute & storage

 Telemetry volumes are compounding.
 AI systems are generating and consuming more observability data than ever.
 Meanwhile, data warehouses separated compute from storage years ago.
 OLAP engines run on object storage.
 Lakehouses decoupled ingest from query a generation ago.